The Latin word, from which the English word “desert” is derived, describes an area without people.

 The Mojave, Sonoran, and Chihuahuan deserts are where Greater Roadrunners can be found most frequently while zigzagging across North America.

-The length of this little bird, including its tail, is only two feet (60 centimeters).
-It can blend in with the surroundings thanks to the speckled color of its feathers.
+This little bird’s length, including its tail, is only two feet (60 centimeters).
+Thanks to the speckled color of its feathers, it can blend in with its surroundings.

 The roadrunner flutters the unfeathered area beneath its chin to disperse heat to regulate body temperature.